Skip to content

 I also really like the customer portal feature, which I didn't see on other apps.
 It allows the customer to see what they owe, payments made, and available credits.
 Inviting customers is as easy as sending an email, which Zoho automatically generates for you under the Customers tab.

 Another place where Zoho shines is its automation features.
 You can create incredibly detailed workflows for actions like adding a discount if an invoice is paid early or sending a payment email reminder.
 It does take a little time to set up, but it can save you hours down the road.
 And you can automate even further by connecting Zoho Invoice to Zapier to automatically create contacts, estimates, invoices, and more when trigger events happen in the other apps you use most.
+Learn more about how to automate Zoho Invoice, or get started with these pre-made workflows.

 What's included in Zoho Invoice's free plan: All features, including client portal

-Zoho Invoice payment processing fees: Payments accepted through Zoho Invoice are made through third-party apps like PayPal, Stripe, and Square, so transaction fees vary based on the terms of your selected payment gateway.
+Zoho Invoice payment processing fees: Payments accepted through Zoho Invoice are made through third-party apps like PayPal, Stripe, Authorize.net, and Square, so transaction fees vary based on the terms of your selected payment gateway.

 Best free invoicing software for in-person businesses